ionvision/ionvision.github.io.bk/index.md

 avatar: yes
 ---

-I am [Xuejian Rong](http://media-lab.engr.ccny.cuny.edu/~xrong), a PhD candidate in [Media Lab](http://media-lab.engr.ccny.cuny.edu) of [The City College](http://www.ccny.cuny.edu), [City University of New York](http://cuny.edu).
-Currently I am working with [Prof. Yingli Tian](http://www-ee.ccny.cuny.edu/www/web/yltian/home.html) in the area of `Machine Learning` and `Computer Vision`, especially on deblurring, denoising and enhancement algorithms.
+For now I am a third year PhD candidate in [Media Lab](http://media-lab.engr.ccny.cuny.edu) of [The City College](http://www.ccny.cuny.edu), [CUNY](http://cuny.edu), and working with [Prof. Yingli Tian](http://www-ee.ccny.cuny.edu/www/web/yltian/home.html) in the intersection of Machine Learning and Computer Vision.

-From everyday snapshots to scientific imaging area, photographs are inevitably affected by different kinds of errors, including blur, noise and other degradations.
-These errors could be well removed with prior knowledge of the typical image data and the type of corruption.
+Before joining Media Lab, I obtained my BEng degree from Nanjing University of Aeronautics and Astronautics in 2013.
+From 2012 - 2013 I have been a member of the Robotics Group, working with Prof. Bing Qiao on Object Recognition and Haptic Interaction algorithms for robot arm teleoperation.

-I'm interested in *extracting and modeling those prior knowledge using machine learning methods*.
+Currently my research interests mainly focus on inference and learning for scene text detection and recognition in the wild, in the presence of image degradations like blur, distortion, and noise.